joohyeon/ctakes-installation/README.md

 If you are having a trouble of "jar" command, you can google to how to add jar to Windows enviornment.
 The executable jar is inside the jdk bin folder.

---
+If you use a different passowrd, you need to open the "ytex.properties" file and change db.passowrd.

+Again, make sure your ytex.properties file is stored in "%CTAKES_HOME%\resources\org\apache\ctakes\ytex\ytex.properties".
+You also make sure db name, user id/pw, schema information are correct.

-Altenative way.
+#### Altenative way

 If you don't want to use jar to extract the db configuration file, you can unzip ctakes-ytex-res-4.0.0.jar file in lib, and copy ytex folder from the unzipped lib to CTAKES_HOME\resources\org\apache\ctakes\ytex.

 There are a couple of examples of ytex.properties which you can select one that match your database, and rename the example file   to ytex.properties.
 In my case, I used ytex.properties.mssql.example and renamed it to ytex.properties.

-If you use a different passowrd, you need to open the "ytex.properties" file and change db.passowrd.

-Again, make sure your ytex.properties file is stored in "%CTAKES_HOME%\resources\org\apache\ctakes\ytex\ytex.properties".
-You also make sure db name, user id/pw, schema information are correct.

 Setup UMLS DB